Léopold Szondi: Biography

 In June 1944, he was deported with his family to Bergen-Belsen concentration camp on the Kastner train.
-After 1700 American intellectuals paid a large ransom to Adolf Eichmann[documentation], Szondi, his family, and other prominent intellectuals were released to Switzerland in December 1944, where Szondi continued to live after the war.
+After 1700 American intellectuals paid a large ransom to Adolf Eichmann, Szondi, his family, and other prominent intellectuals were released to Switzerland in December 1944, where Szondi continued to live after the war.
 In 1961, the test developed by Szondi was used by Israeli judges to test the same Adolf Eichmann during his 1961 trial.

 By then, Szondi was widely acknowledged as an internationally renowned psychoanalyst, who had sought a third way between Sigmund Freud and Carl Gustav Jung.
 While Freud has focused on the individual unconscious, and Jung on the collective unconscious, Szondi privileged what he called "the family unconscious."
 The heart of his theory was the claim that the genes of our ancestors are present in our unconscious and influence our choices.
 Connecting with our collective unconscious through his method called "Fate Analysis," Szondi claimed, would allow us to achieve a higher degree of liberty, as we become free to follow or reject the "fatal" impulses coming from the presence of the ancestors in our psychic field.

 Szondi never achieved the fame of Freud and Jung, but by the time of his death in 1986 he had gathered a loyal following.
 In 1969, the Szondi Institute had been established in Zurich to preserve his writings, papers, and legacy.

-Scientific activity

-One of the basic notions of the fate-analysis’ concept is the ancestral (family) unconscious.
-Despite the fact that Leopold Sondi does not look into “memory”, “memory problems” notions in his works, according to modern research in the field of human memory, the ancestral unconscious, which differs from other types of unconscious in its content and purpose, determines the structure of human memory.
+Szondi found his final resting place in the Fluntern Cemetery in Zurich.
+His wife Ilona “Lili” Livia, née Radványi (1902-1986), who died shortly after him, their son Peter (1929-1971), who was a literary scholar and died by suicide, and their daughter Vera (1928-1978), who was a medical doctor, are buried in the same grave.